-Over the course of the year, we look at everything from budget smart TVs to premium OLED models.
-After reviewing dozens of TVs, with well over 100 hours of lab testing and eyes-on viewing, we've pulled together this list of the best 65-inch TVs you can buy.
+Thankfully, our reviews are here to help.
+We’ve tested dozens of TVs, from budget smart models to premium OLED panels.
+After well over 100 hours of lab testing and eyes-on viewing, we've pulled together this list of the best 65-inch TVs you can currently buy.

 What are the best 65-inch TVs?

 For the budget-conscious, the TCL 6-Series Roku TV (R635) is our top pick.
-For less than $1,000 you get a brilliant QLED display with mini-LED backlighting, providing the best OLED alternative we've seen all year.
+For less than $1,000 you get a brilliant QLED display with mini-LED backlighting, providing the best OLED alternative we saw in 2021.
 And while Roku TV may not be as feature-filled as some of the smart TV platforms we've seen, the sheer amount of apps and content available is staggering.
 The TCL 6-Series R635 is the best TV value on the market, and it's not even close.

 When it comes to value, there's just no beating the TCL 6-Series Roku TV (R635).
 With the 65-inch model selling for an affordable $899, the TCL is packed with capabilities on a par with much more expensive competitors.
-The display looks great thanks to QLED enhancement for better color and brightness, and the mini-LED backlight offers the best contrast and HDR performance we've seen on a LCD-based display.
+In our testing, we noted how good the display looks thanks to QLED enhancement for better color and brightness, and the mini-LED backlight offers the best contrast and HDR performance we've seen on a LCD-based display.